dearing/tools/README.md

-simple Tools for everyday problems
+simple programs for everyday problems =
 ============

-`go install github.com/dearing/tools/json2yaml`
+*NOTE: written in go so you can just*

-`go install github.com/dearing/tools/yaml2json`
+`go install github.com/dearing/tools/...`

 Contributing